Table of Contents Show

 The RV market exploded during the COVID-19 pandemic.
 While travel restrictions remained in place, many craved any opportunity to get out of the house.
-As a result, RVs and travel trailers provided a glimmer of relief for those seeking safer travel.
+As a result, recreational vehicles provided a glimmer of relief for those seeking safer travel.

 The demand for self-sustaining travel kicked the RV market into high gear in 2020, with record numbers of travelers buying or renting an RV.
 Pandemic-induced shutdowns included the RV industry, which led to supply shortages and price increases.

 As a result, the price of RVing was high in 2021.
 But what about 2022?
 Will the trend continue?
 If you gaze with us into the crystal ball, we’ll try to demystify a few things.